JonnyBooker/split-flap/README.md

 	- ESPAsyncTCP
     	- Downloaded From: https://github.com/me-no-dev/ESPAsyncTCP/archive/master.zip

 To upload sketches to the ESP8266 you can either use an [Arduino Uno](https://create.arduino.cc/projecthub/pratikdesai/how-to-program-esp8266-esp-01-module-with-arduino-uno-598166) or you can buy a dedicated programmer.
 It is highly recommend getting a programmer as it makes uploading programs onto the ESP8266 much faster.

 > Note: Be wary of ESP8266 programmers that are available which allow USB connection to your PC which may not have programming abilities.
 Typically extra switches are available so that the ESP8266 can be put in programming mode, although you can modify the programmer through a simple solder job to allow it to enter programming mode.
 Examples can be found in the customer reviews of [Amazon](https://www.amazon.co.uk/gp/product/B078J7LDLY/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&th=1).

 > Alternatively, you can get a dedicated programmer from Amazon such as [this one](https://www.amazon.co.uk/dp/B083QHJW21).
-This is also available on [AliExpress](https://www.aliexpress.com/item/1005001793822720.html?spm=a2g0o.detail.0.0.48622aefV0Zv89&mp=1).
+This is also available on [AliExpress](https://www.aliexpress.com/item/1005001793822720.html?spm=a2g0o.detail.0.0.48622aefV0Zv89&mp=1) if you are willing to wait a while for it.

 #### Uploading the Static Assets via LittleFS
 There are static files located [here](./ESPMaster/data/) in the `data` folder of ESPMaster which will need to be uploaded.
 These make up the website that will be accessible on your WiFi so you can update the Split-Flap display.